 Our country is in the midst of a great national trial, unlike any we have ever faced before.

-You all see it, you see it probably better than most.
+You see it probably better than most.

-We're at war with a deadly virus, success in this fight will require the full absolute measure of our collective strength, love, and devotion.
+Success in this fight will require the full, absolute measure of our collective strength, love, and devotion.

 Very important.

-Each of us has the power through our own choices and actions to save American lives and rescue the most vulnerable among us.
+Each of us has the power, through our own choices and actions, to save American lives and rescue the most vulnerable among us.

 That's why we really have to do what we all know is right.